Yankees vs. Blue Jays: Betting Trends, Records ATS, Home/Road Splits

 Yankees Recent Betting Performance

-- In nine games as the favorite over the last 10 matchups, the Yankees have a record of 6-3.
+- The Yankees have played as the favorite in 10 of their past 10 games and have won six of those contests.

-- When it comes to hitting the over, the Yankees and their opponents are 3-7-0 in their last 10 games with a total.
+- The Yankees and their opponents have combined to hit the over three times in their last 10 games with a total.

 - Oddsmakers have not set a spread for any of the Yankees' last 10 games.